Homes For Sale in the Perkiomen Valley

 The Perkiomen Valley and the Perkiomen Valley School District Today

 Since the district’s formation in 1969, the Perkiomen Valley Vikings, sporting the team colors – orange and brown – have completely spread throughout the 6 municipalities making up the school district.
-In Lower Frederick, along Rt 73, what once was a huge corn field is now the PV Middle School – West.
-In Skippack Township, what once was an elementary school is now a 4H Center; a new elementary school having been built in the 1990s in what had been farmlands and woodlands.
+In Lower Frederick, along Rt 73, what once was a huge cornfield is now the PV Middle School – West.
+In Skippack Township, what once was an elementary school is now a 4H Center; a new elementary school having been built in the 1990s on what had been farmlands and woodlands.
 In the small borough of Schwenksville, the Claude K Kulp Elementary School, where I learned “readin’, riting’ and rithmatics” in the late 1960s and early 1970s, is no more.
 It was demolished in the late 1990s and a grand new school – Schwenksville Elementary – was erected in its place.

-90% of 2018 Perkiomen Valley High School Graduates are going on to Collegeville – see video from channel 10 here.
+90% of 2018 Perkiomen Valley High School graduates are going on to Collegeville – see video from Channel 10 here.

 Hit the Cut-off Man!

-I must say I’ve enjoyed my front row seat watching the area grow over the past 30 years.
+I must say I’ve enjoyed my front row seat watching the area grow over the past 30 plus years.
 As a kid… as a student… as an athlete… as a parent… as a homeowner… as a real estate agent.
 But it won’t stop there.
 Someday, when my time here is done, I plan on a final resting place in the cemetery just north of Schwenksville Elementary School and next to the Rotary Club baseball fields, where I played ball as a kid and coached my son as a parent.
 From that final resting place, I expect to keep my front row seat… listening to future baseball coaches instructing their young outfielders to “hit the cut-off man”.
 And watching the Perkiomen Valley continue to grow into a vibrant, bustling community filled with diverse people with diverse passions, hobbies, employment, and dreams.

 Cassel Mill At Skippack, Cranberry Estates, Fairview Estates, Monroe Court, Rittenhouse Square, Northgate at Cranberry, Traditions at Skippack, College Park, Governors Walk, Birchwood, Claymont at Collegeville